-- You can select OK without entering a password which will disable this step, but NVIDIA recommends setting the GRUB password for security hardening. - h).
-(Available starting with DGX OS 5.0) Create a root filesystem passphrase.
+- You can select OK without entering a password which will disable this step, but NVIDIA recommends setting the GRUB password for security hardening. - 8.
+Create a root filesystem passphrase.

 You will need the new passphrase to unlock the root filesystem when the system boots.